Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 At this point, you can choose to soak longer or move on with the preparation of the corned beef.

-Even if you soak the corned beef as described above, it will still have enough salt so that you will probably want your rub to be salt free.
+Even if you soak the corned beef as described above, it will still have enough salt so that you will probably want your rub to be salt free or at least low on salt.

 Lucky for you, my rub is low on salt anyway;-)